SpongePowered/SpongeDocs/source/plugins/quick-start.rst

 When loading your plugin .jar file, Sponge will find your plugin class automatically and load it.

-Be sure to also change the ID and name of your plugin, as well its version.
+Be sure to also change the ID and name of your plugin, as well as its version.
 The ID should be a simple identifier without special characters or spaces, as it is used for generating configuration files and letting users refer to your plugin by its ID.

 Initializing Your Plugin
 ========================